 - what's the relevant family and medical history

 When someone has an episode of psychosis, a full medical examination is required.
 The person will need to be observed by a team of mental health professionals, either at home or in hospital.

 Different tests may be required to work out the diagnosis and any underlying causes.
 Tests may include:

-- Medical tests: There are a range of tests the doctor may perform, such as blood tests for abnormal electrolyte and hormone levels or for syphilis and other infections.
+- Medical tests: There are a range of tests the doctor may perform, such as blood tests for abnormal electrolytes, hormone levels or infections.
 These tests can help work out the cause of the psychosis.

 - Drug checks: Some drugs, such as LSD, marijuana and amphetamines, can cause psychosis.
 It’s important for a health professional to understand whether symptoms are associated with drug use.

 - Brain scans: Sometimes doctors will scan the brain, using an MRI to check for any abnormalities.

 Psychosis is treatable, so it’s important to seek help.
 A diagnosis is a start on the way to recovery.